aziezahmed/podcast-player/README.rst

     $ pip install podcast-player

-To upgrade use the -U flag
+To upgrade use the -U flag.

 .. code-block:: bash